GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **Difference between Schedulers.io() and Schedulers.computation() in RxJava.**

 * **What is dependency injection?**
+    - Dependency Injection is a design pattern to implement inversion of control, and to resolve dependencies.
+Dependency Injection (DI) eliminates boilerplate code (for example, by removing listener) and provides a much cleaner and more effective code.
+        There are a few DI libraries used in Android development:
+        -   Dagger
+        -   ButterKnife
+        -   RoboGuice
 * **Why do we use the Dependency Injection Framework like Dagger in Android?** - [Learn more here](https://blog.mindorks.com/why-do-we-use-the-dependency-injection-framework-in-android)

 * **How does the Dagger work?** - [Learn more here](https://blog.mindorks.com/android-annotation-processing-tutorial-part-1-a-practical-approach) and [here]((https://www.youtube.com/watch?v=Grzqz-B3NWU))